hwdavr/YOLO-CoreML/README.md

 This repo was forked and modified from [hollance/YOLO-CoreML-MPSNNGraph](https://github.com/hollance/YOLO-CoreML-MPSNNGraph).
 Some changes I made:

 1. Support mlmodel converted by coremltools 5.0.
-2. Support YOLOv3, Tiny YOLOv3, YOLOv4 and Tiny YOLOv4.
+2. Support any YOLO model converted by coremltools 5.0.
-3. Support different input size: 416, 512 or 608.
+3. Support different input model size: 416, 512 or 608.

 ## About YOLO object detection